thachp/use-cqrs/README.md

       ![goodbad](https://user-images.githubusercontent.com/1495371/147892717-a2885610-18cf-412d-9f51-acd3c665f60c.png)

-    Avoid using HTTP verbs; get, post, put, delete, and patch to describe user actions.
+    Avoid using HTTP / CRUD verbs to describe user actions.
 Use terms like “begin “or “complete” a “questionnaire“ if the web application is intended for users to submit a questionnaire.

 2. Apply Single Responsiblity Principle (SRP) in developing React components.
 SRP is one of the SOLID principles, which state that a "module should be responsible to one, and only one, actor."
 A react component using CQRS must either do something or ask something, but never both.